Jiayu331/hello-world/README.md

 # hello-world
 practice the GitHub Flow
-today is March 6 and this is my first try on GitHub
+n/today is March 6 and this is my first try on GitHub